SEMCOG/gtfs-headway-explorer/README.md

 # gtfs-headway-explorer
-Headway is calculated from GTFS dataset
+Identify route headway from GTFS dataset by user defined time of day (TOD)

 ## Description
-Transportation modelers often update transit network and parameter.
-Under the help of GTFS data released by transit agencies, the practice can be automated.
+Transportation modelers frequently update transit networks and parameters to keep the model parameters up to date.
+This repository utilizes General Transit Feed Specification (GTFS) data provided by transit agencies to determine route headways based on Time of Day (TOD).
+The automation included here calculates headway by dividing the time duration by the number of buses arriving at the same stop within a specific TOD.
+The shape data is also read to generate itineraries that can be compared with the existing model network.
+This process aids in ensuring that the transit model aligns closely with the latest transit conditions and provides a valuable tool for transportation planning and analysis.

 ## Getting Started